 - Salt & pepper

 Mix all the ingredients for the vinaigrette in a small bowl and set aside.
 In a round medium bowl or serving dish, spread a thin layer of the pipérade on the bottom.
-Arrange the rings of vegetable rounds by overlapping the four vegetables: tomato, zucchini, golden zucchini, & eggplant, leaving 1/2cm (1/4in) of slice exposed.
+Arrange the rings of vegetable rounds by overlapping the four vegetables: tomato, zucchini, golden zucchini, & eggplant, leaving 1/2 cm (1/4 in) of slice exposed.
 Add rings of vegetable rounds starting from the outermost ring until you reach the middle of the bowl or serving dish.
 Drizzle evenly with olive oil vinaigrette and cover with parchment paper or foil.
 Seal well.

 Bake at 300°F (150°C) for 60 minutes.
 Uncover and finish baking for 30 more minutes.
 Be sure to serve warm, adding a serving spoonful of pipérade with a ring segment of vegetable rounds to each person’s plate.
-The flavors are magnificent!
-I was pleasantly surprised with my results and would love for you to try your own!

 I am a mother and this helped me!